 Lord Crawley paused for a moment as if considering his reply.
 “A man of his notoriety and wealth naturally makes enemies.
 There have also been rumors of his involvement with several married women.”

+Lord Crawley reached into his waistcoat and removed a gold pocket watch.
 “Well, naturally I was quite concerned to hear of Mr. Gray’s fate and wanted to offer my assistance in any way possible.”

+The Inspector nodded.
 “Ah, now I understand the nature of your concern.
 But no, nothing of that sort has been discovered just yet.”

 Lord Crawley took a few steps forward and paused.
 “If I may?”